 Terry Teegee, B.SC

-Terry has also been elected as the BC Representative for the National Aboriginal Forestry Association (NAFA) from 2008 to 2014 and has been appointed to the Fraser Basin Council Board since 2009, which is an advocacy group that promotes sustainability in the Fraser River Basin.
-He is also Vice President of Sustut Holdings – a joint venture company owned by Takla, Nak’azdli and Tl’azt’en First Nations and is the President of LTN Contracting – a joint venture company owned by Lheidli T’enneh First Nation and Roga Contracting.
-Recently, Terry was one of 250 participants selected across the country to participate in the 2017 Canadian Governor General’s Leadership Conference (CGGLC).
+Terry served in elected positions including Tribal Chief of the Carrier Sekani Tribal Council (2012 – 2018), and the BC Representative for the National Aboriginal Forestry Association (2008 to 2014).
+He was appointed to the Fraser Basin Council Board, an advocacy group that promotes sustainability in the Fraser River Basin, from 2009 to 2018.
+Terry was one of 250 participants selected across the country to participate in the 2017 Canadian Governor General’s Leadership Conference.

 The BCAFN Regional Chief and his wife, Rena Zatorski, have been married for 18 years and have two children, daughter Rylie and son Rowan.
 They currently reside on Lheidli T’enneh reserve, located 22 kilometers from the city of Prince George.